Createdd/Writing/articles/ReduxQuestionScores.md

 ---
->"dsasfasfasf"  - Bezos
+>"Everything is practice." - Pele
 ---

 ## Motivation for this article

 Another small application to understand Redux and React.
 It feels like it's the 100th app trying to grasp Redux.
 But 1 month without Redux and you start at basically nothing again.
 I am like: "Yeah I have heard about that" - and that's it.
 Action, Action Creators, Reducers, Dispatch, blabla.
-Too many things to understand :D
+Too many things to understand :D So once again ↗️

+##

 ## Useful links & credits